Kidney Cancer – Diagnosis, Symptoms, and Treatment

 - Abdominal renal mass felt on examination

-The diagnosis of renal cell carcinoma is suggested based on symptoms and physical examination, but typically confirmed with laboratory and imaging studies.
+The diagnosis of renal cell carcinoma is suggested based on symptoms and physical examination but typically confirmed with laboratory and imaging studies.
 Your doctor will usually obtain a urine analysis evaluating for blood or any other abnormalities.
-They will also typically obtain a CT scan of the abdomen to visualize the kidneys and asses for any masses.
+They will also typically get a CT scan of the abdomen to visualize the kidneys and asses for any masses.

 Small solitary kidney masses are not reliably characterized as benign versus malignant on CT scans - these often require surgical removal for a definitive diagnosis.
 Renal cell carcinoma is staged based on the size of the tumor, presence of regional lymph node involvement, and whether or not there is distant metastasis (TNM staging system).
 Patients with distant metastasis have a poor prognosis.